K2 Side Effects: The Dangers of "Spice" and Synthetic Marijuana

-John W. Huffman, a chemist at Clemson University, and inventor of the first synthetic cannabinoids, declared that "It is like Russian roulette to use these drugs."
-He went on to say that “Their effects in humans have not been studied and they could very well have toxic effects.
+John W. Huffman, a chemist at Clemson University, and inventor of the first synthetic cannabinoids, declared using these drugs is like "playing Russian roulette."
+He went on to say that “their effects in humans have not been studied and they could very well have toxic effects.
 They absolutely should not be used as recreational drugs.”

 The Shocking Effects of Synthetic Marijuana

 What Are the Side Effects?